Welcome! Добро пожаловать! WITAMY! Vítejte!

 What is Slavic and Why Study It?

 Slavic majors and minors study the language, literature, culture, art, and history of one or comparative areas including Russia, Poland, and the Czech Republic.
-We offer a broad range of topics with special strengths in literature, poetry, art, philosophy, the novel, intellectual history, translation, film, and language and linguistics.
+Our Department offers a broad range of topics with special strengths in literature, poetry, art, philosophy, the novel, intellectual history, translation, film, and language and linguistics.

-Slavic at Northwestern comprises a lively group of multidisciplinary scholars with broad interests who are engaged in a variety of research and teaching projects on many areas of Central and Eastern Europe.
-They strive to provide a strong, cutting-edge curriculum from a traditional focus on Russian literature and culture, area studies, Poland, and more.
-We pride ourselves on being to work individually with our students to tailor plans of study for our students’ specific goals and interests.
-Excellent training in Russian, Polish, and Czech is also a cornerstone of the program.
+Slavic at Northwestern comprises a lively group of multidisciplinary scholars with broad interests who are engaged in a variety of research and teaching projects in many areas of Central and Eastern Europe.
+We pride ourselves on working individually with our students to tailor plans of study for our students’ specific goals and interests.
+Excellent training in Russian and Polish is a cornerstone of the program.
 Students in Slavic enjoy small classes, strong guidance by faculty, and support for research and extra-curricular activities.
-Slavic is an intellectually ambitious and distinctive course of study that stressed the development of some significant intellectual sensibilities: close reading, analytical clarity, thorough research, evaluation of evidence, logical analysis, effective writing, appreciation of nuance and subtleties, historical and philosophical variability, and a deep understanding of cultural differences.
+Slavic is an intellectually ambitious and distinctive course of study that stresses the development of important intellectual sensibilities: Close reading, analytical clarity, thorough research, evaluation of evidence, logical analysis, effective writing, appreciation of nuance and subtleties, historical and philosophical variability, and a deep understanding of cultural differences.
 All are skills that will serve you in whatever field you choose.

 What Can I Do With a Slavic Major?

 Our students are well prepared to succeed after college.
 Recent majors and minors have gone on to Fulbrights, to graduate schools (Harvard, Yale, Berkeley, Georgetown), law school, medical school and to employment in fields as varied as business, economics, health, earth science, neuroscience, journalism, education, museums, translation—or Slavic studies.

 Where Do I Begin?